-The PIN code was entered wrongly three times in succession and the phone is now blocked.
+The PIN code was entered incorrectly three times in succession and the phone is now blocked.
 Enter the PUK supplied by your network operator.
-Solving Problems Solving Problems

 "No service," "Network failure" or "Not done" is displayed

 - The network connection was lost.
 You may be in a weak signal area (in a tunnel or surrounded by buildings).
 Move and try again. - You are trying to access an option for which you have not taken out a subscription with your service provider.
 Contact the service provider for further details.